A long spin period for a sub-Neptune-mass exoplanet

 \section{Conclusions}

 In this paper, we present a constraint on the rotation period of a sub-Neptune-mass exoplanet, \hip{41378~f}, using K2 transit light curve data.
 By developing and applying a new GPU-accelerated code, \texttt{greenlantern}, which models the transits of ellipsoidal planets, we are able to derive posterior distributions for the planet's flattening and obliquity.
-These constraints allow us to place a lower limit on \hip{41378~f}'s rotation period of $P_\text{rot} \geq 22.2$ hours at the 95\% confidence level, suggesting a slower rotation rate than is seen for the Solar System gas giants.
+These constraints allow us to place a lower limit on \hip{41378~f}'s rotation period of $P_\text{rot} \geq \protval$ hours at the 95\% confidence level, suggesting a slower rotation rate than is seen for the Solar System gas giants.
 Future observations, especially with high-precision instruments like JWST, will allow for even tighter constraints on planetary deformation and rotation rate, further enhancing our understanding of exoplanetary formation and evolution processes.

-\textbf{Note in Manuscript:} During the late stages of manuscript preparation, we became aware of two other works on similar topics. \citet{Cassese2024arXiv} described the development of another GPU-based code for modeling oblate planets, while \citet{LammersWinn2024} reported on similar constraints on the rotation period of a different super-puff planet, Kepler 51 d.
+\textit{Note:} During the late stages of manuscript preparation, we became aware of two other works on similar topics. \citet{Cassese2024arXiv} described the development of another GPU-based code for modeling oblate planets, while \citet{LammersWinn2024} reported on similar constraints on the rotation period of a different super-puff planet, Kepler 51 d.
+During the referee process, we became aware of additional work, \citet{Dholakia2024}, which provides a JAX-based method to fit oblate planets and finds a spin period constraint for the hot inflated Neptune WASP-107 b.
 These works are complementary to ours and highlight the growing importance of oblateness measurements in the era of precise photometry from JWST.